-Click the hamburger menu icon to expand the menu.
-The expanded menu displays the name of each menu option.
+- Click the hamburger menu icon to expand the menu.
+The expanded menu displays the name of each menu option. - 2.
+Click the hamburger menu icon with the small white arrow to collapse the menu.

 You can use the Asset Management screen to manage the assets in your network.
 It is made up of several components.
-You are able to view devices and groups from this screen.
+You can view devices and groups from this screen.

-- Device discovery devices on the network are discovered via AMF and plug-ins. - Device classification during discovery, a best effort is made to categorize what type of device has been discovered.
+- Device discovery devices on the network are discovered via AMF and plugins. - Device classification during discovery, a best effort is made to categorize what type of device has been discovered.
 However, this may be incorrect, so it allows you to specify what type of device has actually been discovered. - Device management once discovery is complete, the asset information should be available to you.